quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Early Retransmit

-Unacknowledged packets close to the tail may have fewer than kReorderingThreshold retransmittable packets sent after them.
+Unacknowledged packets close to the tail may have fewer than kReorderingThreshold ack-eliciting packets sent after them.
 Loss of such packets cannot be detected via Fast Retransmit.
-To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding retransmittable packet triggers the Early Retransmit process, as follows.
+To enable ack-based loss detection of such packets, receipt of an acknowledgment for the last outstanding ack-eliciting packet triggers the Early Retransmit process, as follows.

 If there are unacknowledged in-flight packets still pending, they should be marked as lost.
 To compensate for the reduced reordering resilience, the